While Wotofo may be a new name to you, they’re a vaping brand that’s been around for quite some time, since 2009 to be exact.

 The brand have had some fairly big successes in the past, they’ve come out with reams of exceptional tanks, the Serpent range and the phenomenal Troll RTA not the least among them, also, their Serpent mod range and the Stentorian AT-7 box mod have received some incredible reviews.

-As for the Wotofo Flow Tank…even though it’s a lower wattage vape than I usually go for, 35-60W, I could not deny the flavor and superb vape quality on this sub-ohm tank.
+As for the Wotofo Flow Tank…even though it’s a lower wattage vape than I usually go for, 35-60W, I could not deny the flavour and superb vape quality on this sub-ohm tank.

-As the name implies, the Flow is all about optimizing airflow and to me that means…flavor!
+As the name implies, the Flow is all about optimizing airflow and to me that means…flavour!
+But is as good as some of the best sub ohm tanks for flavour?

 I can say from my side that I’m excited about checking out more products from them in future because the Flow tank showed me that, even if you’re a high wattage vaper, there are ways to make the most out of less than 60W…conserving that battery time and still enjoying a delicious vape with sweet clouds.